The Chemistry of Wine

 Grape wine, using frozen grape juice, was just as easy, but it tended to retain a yeasty taste as well as being somewhat cloudy.
 In both cases, we used juices from the grocery store rather than the crushing of berries for juice.

-- 1 Rubber stopper with glass tube in it for the jug (Can also use an air-lock device in place of rubber stopper), Rubber stopper with glass tube or air-lock device can be purchased from a wine-making store
+- 1 rubber stopper with glass tube in it for the jug (you can also use an air-lock device in place of rubber stopper).
+A rubber stopper with glass tube or air-lock device can be purchased from a wine-making store

-- 12–18 Inches Plastic tubing to fit over end of glass tube, (NOTE: do not need this if using air-lock device)
+- 12 to 18 inches of plastic tubing to fit over the end of the glass tube (note: you do not need this if you are using an air-lock device)

-- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside for a couple of hours to allow the fermentation process to get started.
+- Cover the container with the warm water and sugar mixture to prevent any airborne bacteria from contaminating the mixture and set the container aside for 2 to 3 hours to allow the fermentation process to get started.

-- Pour juice, with sugar dissolved in it, into jug using funnel to avoid spilling.
+- Pour juice, with sugar dissolved in it, into a jug, using the funnel to avoid spilling.

 - Add the warm water and yeast mixture to the juice in the jug.

-- Insert rubber stopper into top of jug.
+- Insert the rubber stopper into the top of the jug.

-- Attach plastic tubing securely over end of glass tube.
+- Attach plastic tubing securely over the end of the glass tube.

-- Place container of water next to jug and place end of plastic tube in water.
-Make sure water level remains sufficient to keep end of tube under water.
+- Place the container of water next to the jug and place the end of the plastic tube in the water.
+Make sure the water level remains sufficient to keep the end of the tube underwater.

 Final Bottling and Aging

-- After about a month, you will notice that air bubbles are no longer entering the container of water from the wine jug and the juice becoming clear.
+- After about one month, you will notice that air bubbles are no longer entering the container of water from the wine jug, and the juice becoming clear.
 There will be sediment on the bottom of the jug.